Tyler Crosse

 About This Digital Garden

 Built with Astro.
 Check out the source code.
-It would be a little weird to just copy it wholesale.

 Sites that inspired this one